jsoningram/VVV/README.md

     * OR download and extract the repository `develop` branch [zip file](https://github.com/varying-vagrant-vagrants/vvv/archive/develop.zip) to a `vagrant-local` directory on your computer.
     * OR download and extract a [stable release](https://github.com/varying-vagrant-vagrants/vvv/releases) zip file if you'd like some extra comfort.
 1. In a command prompt, change into the new directory with `cd vagrant-local`
-1. Start the Vagrant environment with `vagrant up`
+1. Start the Vagrant environment with `vagrant up --provision`
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.
 1. Visit any of the following default sites in your browser: